rose-coste/whitepapers/state_of_union_containers_pt1.md

 ---------------------

-Clocker is an open source project that enables users to spin up Docker containers, without generating excess containers, in a cloud-­‐agnostic manner.
-The project is built on top of Apache Brooklyn, a multi-­‐cloud application, and management software.
+Clocker is an open source project that enables users to spin up Docker containers, without generating excess containers, in a cloud-agnostic manner.
+The project is built on top of Apache Brooklyn, a multi-cloud application, and management software.

 Some features of Clocker are: